22 Ultimate Questions to Ask Before Signing Apartment Lease

 4. Can I have a pet?

-You should most certainly ask this question during your search—in fact, you should ask about pets well before you are presented with a lease to sign.
+You should most certainly ask this question during your search.
+In fact, you should ask about pets well before you are presented with a lease to sign.
 You should review your lease to make sure the document you are about to sign contains written provisions that permits pets.

-Don’t assume you can have a pet just because you can’t find the provision that prohibits having a pet because such restrictions may be covered within the rules and regulations that you received earlier, misplaced or the rental agent forgot to give you.
+Don’t assume you can have a pet just because you cannot find the provision that prohibits having a pet because such restrictions may be covered within the rules and regulations that you received earlier, misplaced or the rental agent forgot to give you.

 Permission to have a pet must be in writing.
 Do not rely on any verbal statements regardless of the source.
 The courts generally require all terms and conditions to be in writing.
 You need to also confirm the amount of any pet deposit required before signing apartment lease.

-5. Can I alter the look of my apartment? (i.e.: painting the walls a different color)
+5. Can I alter the look of my apartment?

 Most landlords prohibit a tenant from changing the color of the walls (and ceilings).
 Some landlords will offer a custom package including alterations and changes.

 These packages are usually provided as a cost in addition to the base rent.
 If you do repaint (because you have permission in your lease), make sure you aren’t required to repaint the walls when you move out.
 Landlords generally use the same paint colors so as to reduce the labor cost of painting the walls and ceiling between tenants.
-The cost to repaint, if you weren’t permitted to change paint colors, will be passed onto the tenant under the damage above “normal wear and tear” provision.
+The cost to repaint, if you weren’t permitted to change paint colors, will be passed onto the tenant under the damage above normal wear and tear provision.

 6. Are there any restrictions when I can move in?